Academic Excellence

 Standardized testing is one of the many tools the Archdiocese of Washington Catholic schools used to measure our students’ mastery of important concepts and skills.
 The primary purpose of testing is to improve students’ learning and teachers’ teaching by identifying both strengths and areas of improvement.
 Test scores are an important measure of performance, but they cannot and should not be the sole criteria upon which a family decides which Catholic school best fits their unique circumstances.

-The Archdiocese of Washington uses Scantron as a performance series adaptive computer based standardized test.
-Students in grades two through eight will be tested in September, January, and May.
-Parents and teachers are able to monitor student performance from a baseline score measured at fall testing to an end of the year score measured at spring testing.
 Students also take the Faith Knowledge Assessment which is a norm-referenced test based on archdiocesan religion standards which are framed within the six key elements of catechesis.
 This standardized test is administered the spring.